Soko Cheng '19 has been awarded a competitive Gilman International Scholarship, which she will use this sprin...

 This interest of mine has slowly been developing and it's what led me to apply for the Mellon Fellowship.
 I'm going to be doing research in Chicago for two months in public transportation and the Latinx community.
 I'm studying how Latinx residents navigate public transportation and I'm interested in learning about the relative successes or problems that have come out of using the system.
-I think a lot of people underestimate public transportation systems, and learning how to listen to others.
-I think this underestimation comes from not listening to why public transportation plays such a significant impact in certain groups of people.
-I've been very happy with the conversations I've had her so far and I'm grateful to assistant professor of anthropology-sociology William Hope for helping out with my project this summer.
+I think a lot of people underestimate public transportation systems because they don't try to understand why public transportation plays such a significant impact for certain groups of people.
+I've been very happy with the conversations I've had here so far and I'm grateful to assistant professor of anthropology-sociology William Hope for helping out with my project this summer.

 What surprised you most about Knox?